manasajayasri/100-days-of-Code/README.md

 # 100-days-of-Code
-Learning C Language from scratch using the book, "Programming for Problem solving by Behrouz A. Forouzan and Richard F. Gilberg".
+Learning C Language from scratch using the book, "Programming for Problem solving by Behrouz A. Forouzan and Richard F. Gilberg"

+Also, Plling GFG Practice problmes as I go.
+Lang: Java